reframejs/reframe/readme.md

 Benefits of that flexibility:

 **Take Over Control** -
-You can eject and take control over Reframe parts.
-You can do so progressively
-as your prototype grows into a large application,
+Not only can you eject and take control over everything, but you can do so progressively as your prototype grows into a large application.
+This makes taking over control a smooth experience.

 **Removable** -
 If you eject all Reframe parts then you effectively get rid of Reframe.
-At that point your code doesn't depend on Reframe anymore and only depends on do-one-thing-do-it-well libraries (such as React, Express, Webpack, etc.).
+Your code then doesn't depend on `@reframe` packages anymore but only on do-one-thing-do-it-well libraries (such as React, Express, Webpack, etc.).

 **Rapid Prototyping** -